farlee2121/DevEssentialsBlog/_posts/2021-08-13-Swebok-transform-view.md

 SWEBOK Section 13.3.1 elaborates on the breakdown of SWEBOK itself based on this transformation view.
 It frames typical development phases (and book chapters) as transformations creating a problem statement one step closer to machine code.

-Consequently, this view highlights artifacts that can be controlled and measured at every lifecycle phase.
+Consequently, this view highlights artifacts that each stage produces.
+It also underscores an important quality measure: each artifact should communicate effectively the same knowledge, because each is a restatement of the same problem.
+In turn, it underscores the importance of understandable artifacts and reflection of the domain in code ([see DDD](https://www.dddcommunity.org/learning-ddd/what_is_ddd/)).

 ![transform pipeline](../post-media/SWEBOK-transform/transform-pipe.drawio.svg)